-- Pupils at this school use Google Classroom and the Google Mail function within it. - Staff at this school use the email system provided by LGFLMAIL for all school emails.
-They never use a personal/private email account (or other messaging platform) to communicate with children or parents, or to colleagues when relating to school/child data, using a non-school-
+• Pupils at this school communicate with each other and with staff using Google Classroom and the Google Mail function within it.

+Staff at this school use the email system provided by LGFLMAIL for all school emails.
+They never use a personal/private email account (or other messaging platform) to communicate with children or parents, or to colleagues when relating to school/child data, using a non-schooladministered system.
+Staff are permitted to use this email system to communicate with educational external organisations but not with under 18s.